actuallyykatie/mus-rec/README.md

 # Methods
-Method: word2vec skip-gram
+**Method**: word2vec skip-gram
-Idea: Each user's playlist is represented as a sentence, and if artists appear in the same playlists, they are similar and belong to the same context.
-The model takes artists as an input *(from one)*, and recommends *n* artists.
+**Idea**: Each user's playlist is represented as a sentence, and if artists appear in the same playlists, they are similar and belong to the same context.
+The model takes artists *(at least one)* as an input, and recommends *n* artists.

-The final model was trained on full dataset: approximately 90 000 000 user-item, 950 000 users, 9 hours.
+The final model was trained on full dataset: approximately 90 000 000 user-item, ~ 950 000 users, time: 9 hours.

 # Examples
-Case: something epic for the one who loves Game of Thrones
+**Case**: something epic for the one who loves Game of Thrones
 ```python
 model_w2v.wv.most_similar('ramin djawadi', topn=10)
 ```